simonrharris/in_silico_pcr/README.md

 in_silico_pcr.py [options] fasta/multifasta input files

 Options:
-  -h, --help            show this help message and exit -p FILE, --primers=FILE
+  -h, --help            show this help message and exit<br>
+  -p FILE, --primers=FILE
                         text file containing primers.
 For each region of interest there should be one row.
 Each row should